Covendocs

 Provider Auth Boundary

-Security boundary for OpenAI, Anthropic, and future provider credentials when running harnesses through Coven.
+Security boundary for OpenAI, Anthropic, GitHub, xAI, and other provider credentials when running harnesses through Coven.

 1 min read

 Provider credentials stay with the harness.
-Coven supervises a PTY; it does not become OpenAI, Anthropic, or any future provider's credential layer.
+Coven supervises a PTY; it does not become OpenAI, Anthropic, GitHub, xAI, or any other provider's credential layer.

 Rule